realstoman/react-tailwindcss-portfolio/README.md

 -   Download file button
 -   Simple and responsive design

-### To Contribute to this project, read the [Contribution Guidlines](https://github.com/realstoman/react-tailwindcss-portfolio/blob/main/CONTRIBUTING.md)

 ## Setup

 1. Make sure you have Node JS installed.
 If you don't have it: